penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionsettings.md

 ## sameHourPreference

-Preference about the session classes coincide in the same time slot.
+Preference over class units that coincide in the same time slot.

 `sameHourPreference`